react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 Using Standard Schema has a few advantages over using functions for parsing:

 - **Support for validation and fallback**: A parse function only parses the param.
 A schema can also validate the param.
 If the validation fails, the URL won't match the current screen and React Navigation will try the next matching config.
-This lets you use schemas to narrow down which screen handles a URL.
 Schemas are also called with `undefined` when a query param is missing, which lets them provide a fallback, while parse functions are not called when a query param is missing.
 - **Better Query Param handling with TypeScript**: When using [Static Configuration](static-configuration.md), query params (e.g. `?foo=bar`) are always inferred as optional with `parse` functions.
 With schemas, you can specify whether a query param is required (e.g. `z.string()`) or optional (e.g. `z.string().optional()`).
 See [Parse function vs Standard Schema](typescript.md#parse-function-vs-standard-schema) for more details.

 ## Marking params as optional